scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

    \par Large constant batch sizes present generalization challenges~\cite{goyal2017accurate}.
-The generalization error is hypothesized to come from convergence to a "sharp" minima, strongly influenced by the learning rate and noise in the gradient estimate~\cite{keskar2016large}.
-To match performance on the training dataset, careful thought about choice of hyperparameters is required~\cite[Sec.~3 and~5.2]{goyal2017accurate}.
+The generalization error is hypothesized to come from "sharp" minima, strongly influenced by the learning rate and noise in the gradient estimate~\cite{keskar2016large}.
+To match performance on the training dataset, careful thought must be given to hyperparameter selection~\cite[Sec.~3 and~5.2]{goyal2017accurate}.
 In fact, this has motivated algorithms specifically designed for large constant batch sizes and distributed systems~\cite{johnson2020adascale,jia2018, you2017large}.

 ..
 By contrast, a method to increase the batch